 It can be nerve-racking when you finally launch a new website.
-You've put in all the work to get it ready, and when you go live, you want traffic A.S.A.P.
-Scammers know how badly you want customers and claim they'll rank your site high in the search listings.
+You've put in the work to publish the site, and when you go live, you want traffic A.S.A.P.
+Scammers know how badly you want customers, and they claim they'll rank your site high in the search listings.
 While there are plenty of legitimate SEO companies, a red flag to look out for is the Google listing scam.
 In this scam, the crooks will either cold-call or e-mail you.

 Google My Business is a free service provided by Google.
 It's a business listing that allows you to -